-You just bought some climbing shoes, but you need your boots to fit.
+You just bought your personal climbing shoe pairs, but you need your boots to fit.
 Should you go with a half-insert or a full-size insert?
 Better yet, should you just size up?
 Many climbers are asked this question: “How to break into climbing shoes?”
 The thought is: “Well, we’ve been climbing for 20 years, so we should have pretty good toes.”
-Read on to learn how to break in climbing shoes.
+Read on to learn how to break in shoes.

 Breaking in climbing shoes is an integral part of the process.
-This article covers the best ways to break in your shoes and a few things you should remember for proper fit and sizing.
+This article covers the best way to break in your shoes and a few things you should remember for best fit and sizing.

-Climbing shoes typically last from 300 to 500 climbing hours, whatever you decide to use them for.
+Climbing shoe pairs typically last from 300 to 500 climbing hours, whatever you decide to use them for.
 Like any other shoes, climbing shoes must be broken in before use.
-So how do climbing shoes get broken in?
+So how does climbing shoes get broken in?
+Find out in this definitive guide.

 How To Break In Climbing Shoes